 - MS-level research resulting in a written thesis.

-- At least six credits of CS 2000 taken on the S/N grading basis.
+- At least six credits of CS 2000 are to be taken on the S/N grading basis.

 - Selection, with the assistance of the student's advisor, of a thesis committee consisting of at least three faculty members, at least two members must be from Computer Science (one being your advisor) and at most one from outside of the department or University.

-- An oral final examination conducted by the committee.
+- An oral final examination is to be conducted by the committee.

-- All courses except project or thesis must be taken for a letter grade.
+- All courses except the project or thesis must be taken for a letter grade.